BDC Hamburger Icon

 What it means to disrupt an industry

-A business may do this by creating a product or service that is more accessible or efficient than what is currently on the market or by creating something that reaches a new audience.
+A business may do this by developing a product or service that is more accessible or efficient than what is currently on the market or by creating something that reaches a new audience.
 The smartphone is an example of a revolutionary product that disrupted the phone industry, allowing phone users to access the internet outside the home, utilize applications and shop from handheld devices while on the go.
 Years from now, this industry could be disrupted again as technology continues to evolve and new ideas are born.

 How to identify industries that are ready to be disrupted